 The Missouri Times: Why Congress?

-TMT: At the forums you gave some very conservative answers.
+TMT: At the forums you sometimes seem to give the most conservative answers.
 Can you walk us through how you came to be a conservative and when it really developed for you?

 TMT: Who are some people in Congress you respect or you might model yourself after?

-TMT: Congresswoman Jo Ann Emerson.
+TMT: We notice you didn’t mention [Congresswoman] Jo Ann Emerson.
 What are some things she’s done you’ve agreed with or supported?

 TMT: Sure.
 What do you do for fun, when you aren’t working?

-TMT: A lot of people mention you with [Representative] Jason Smith, why would you be better?
+TMT: A lot of people tie you in with [Representative] Jason Smith because of your proximity, geographically.
+Why would you be a better choice than Jason Smith?

 TMT: Can you win a primary in 2014?